RashWadhwa/Project_Walmart/README.md

 ![Project Diagram](https://github.com/RashWadhwa/Project_Walmart/blob/main/Diagram_Project_Walmart.png)

 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilise Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
+I utilise Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 The project is ideal for developing skills in data manipulation, SQL querying, and data pipeline creation.

 ---
 ## Project Steps